neolee7300/python_land/projects/dictionary/README.md

-A python program that grab words'  expanation from online dictionaries.
+A python program that grab words' explanation from online dictionaries.

 The results were stored in a single large dict variable.
-The key is the word, the value is a class that stores both the meanings and the counts that word has been checked.
+The key is the word, the value is a class that stores both the meanings, counts and the times (To be added) that word has been checked.

 The  users dictionary is store on given file and loaded at startup, updated at exit.